freenas/freenas-docs/userguide/storage.rst

     and enter the root password to save the new recovery key.
 The old recovery key will no longer function and can be safely discarded.

-.. warning:: The passphrase for a pool is reset when the pool is rekeyed.
+.. warning:: The pool passphrase is removed when the pool is rekeyed.